 Developing trust and respect is important.
 The child feels secure when the child learns that he/she can trust her primary care to meet her needs.
 Trust and respect become more of a two-way street as your child gets older.

 You can nurture trust and respect in your relationship.
 For example:

-Be available when your child needs support, care or help, whether it's picking up your toddler when he falls, or helping your child in understanding the rules of a new game.
+1. Be available when your child needs support, care or help, whether it's picking up your toddler when he falls or helping your child in understanding the rules of a new game.
 This helps him learn to trust that you'll be there when he needs you.

 Set up some firm but fair family rules.
 Rules are clear statements about how your family wants to look after and treat its members.
 They can help your child trust that you'll be consistent in the way you treat her.

 At the time, parents have to say "no" to children.
-It's okay.
-But you need to give them logical reasons to say no. E.g. If the child wants to watch cartoon and it's the elder child's cartoon time, you need to say no and make the child understand that everyone has his/her time to watch T.V. either you watch with your brother whatever he is watching or you can watch at your time.
+It's okay, but you need to give them logical reasons to say no. For example: If the child wants to watch cartoons and it's the elder child's cartoon time, you need to say no and make the child understand that everyone has his/her time to watch T.V. either you watch with your brother whatever he is watching or you can watch at your time.

 Always make eye contact while talking to your children.
 This will make a lasting impact on their mind.